 Minimum Firmware Version: 5.5

-GET Sample Request
+GET Sample Request for Listing a File Folder Contents

-GET http://10.30.238.37/api/files/tones
+GET https://10.30.238.37/api/files/tones

-GET Sample Response
+GET Sample Response for Listing a File Folder Contents

 {